 Doctors have developed methods to protect carotid arteries using devices called stents.
-Stents enlarge the inner diameter of the carotid artery and help hold plaque in check.
-Balloon angioplasty is a method where a tiny, inflatable segment of tubing is puffed out inside the artery to increase blood flow and check plaque deposits.
+Stents enlarge the inner diameter of the carotid artery and help hold the plaque in check.

 Both stent placement and angioplasty involve running a line up from an artery beginning in the groin or arm.
-The procedures carry increased risks of problems including increased risks of stroke.
-CEA is also a risky procedure, since a piece of plaque could escape the surgeon’s hand during the removal of the deposits.
+These procedures carry an increased risk for additional complications such as the risk of stroke.
+CEA is also a risky procedure since a piece of plaque could escape the surgeon’s hand during the removal of the deposits.

 TCAR Redirects Blood Flow

-Arterial blood is pumped under pressure so it flows in the right direction.
 When doctors place a stent or perform other treatments on clogged arteries, they don’t want the blood to flow to the brain.
-They want the arterial blood to bypass the brain, so any dislodged debris can’t block a smaller artery in the brain and cause a possible stroke.
+Instead, they want the arterial blood to bypass the brain, so any dislodged debris can’t block a smaller artery in the brain and cause a stroke.

-The TCAR procedure uses an innovative method to divert blood flow out of the carotid artery and into another artery in the leg.
-Any debris is filtered and doesn’t have a chance to head directly into the blood vessels of the brain.
-The brain continues to have blood circulation during the flow reversal.
+Trans-Carotid Artery Revascularization uses an innovative method to reverse and divert blood flow out of the carotid artery and into another artery in the leg.
+Any debris is filtered and doesn’t have a chance to head directly into the blood vessels that feed the brain.
+The brain continues to have safe blood circulation during the flow reversal.